customgento/module-koality-m2/docs/README.md

 - **Minimum orders per hour** - this check fails if the number of orders within the last hour falls under a given threshold.
 The check provides two time intervals.
 Rush hour and normal shopping time.
 This is needed to minimize false positives.

 - **Maximum number of open carts** - fails if there are to many open carts.
 This often happens if the payment fails, and the customers can't finish the buying process.

 - **Minimum number of active products** - this check fails if there are not enough active products in the should.
 This will help find import errors.

+- **Custom Metrics** - we are more than happy to discuss the development of custom metrics just for you.
+Feel free to contact us at [customgento.com](https://www.customgento.com/).

 ## How the plugin works